gabrielecola/GLM-methods-to-deal-with-count-data/GLM_BikeSharing.md

 ![](GLM_BikeSharing_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Now our focus is on variable $Season$,so we decide to choose a boxplot for each $Season$.
+Now our focus is on variable **Season**,so we decide to choose a boxplot for each **Season**.
 We have observed that the highest median is registered in Summer and followed by Spring.
-Furthermore, we spot that there is an outlier in $Winter$ that may be caused by a very hot day where people used bikes, and also another one in Fall, where there is a day with 0 count.
+Furthermore, we spot that there is an outlier in **Winter** that may be caused by a very hot day where people used bikes, and also another one in Fall, where there is a day with 0 count.

 ```r